dynamoose/dynamoose/docs/api/Model.md

 ## Model.get(hashKey[, settings][, callback])

-You can use Model.get to retrieve a document from DynamoDB.
+You can use Model.get to retrieve a item from DynamoDB.
 This method uses the `getItem` DynamoDB API call to retrieve the object.

 This method returns a promise that will resolve when the operation is complete, this promise will reject upon failure.
 You can also pass in a function into the `callback` parameter to have it be used in a callback format as opposed to a promise format.
 A Document instance will be the result of the promise or callback response.
 In the event no item can be found in DynamoDB this method will return undefined.